gretatuckute/ClosedLoop/README.md

 For the neurofeedback paradigm, the first 600 trials (12 blocks) are used for recording EEG data.
 A classifier is trained based on these blocks, and used for providing feedback in the subsequent 200 trials (4 blocks).
 This is followed by runs consisting of 4 blocks of recording EEG (‘stable’ blocks) and 4 blocks of providing feedback (‘feedback’ blocks).

+## Saving data
+The data will be stored and saved in the subject's folder \ClosedLoop\subjectsData\subjectID\.
+The .csv file containing image stimuli also has to be located in this folder (default in *prepareImageStimuli.py*, see **Stimuli**).

+*runSystem.py* will save the following files after a completed neurofeedback session:
+-	subject_01_EEG_TIMESTAMP.csv: All of the recorded, raw EEG data.
+-	subject_01_marker_TIMESTAMP.csv: All the markers (time points of stimuli/EEG epoch onset) for experimental trials.
+-	stream_logfile_subject_01_TIMETAMP.log: A log of the EEG streaming (created by runClosedLoop.py and streamFunctions.py).
+-	imageTime_subjID_01_day_2_TIMESTAMP.csv: All time points of stimuli onsets.
+Same clock as in the two files below.
+-	PsychoPyLog_subjID_01_day_2_TIMESTAMP.csv: Log of all changes in the experimental window (using [PsychoPy logging](http://www.psychopy.org/coder/codeLogging.html)).
+-	Keypress_subjID_01_day_2_TIMESTAMP.csv: Time points for all recorded keypresses during the experiment.
+-	alpha_subjID_01.csv: The computed alpha values (image mixture interpolation factor, see **Experimental paradigm**) used to update image stimuli during ‘feedback’ blocks.
+-	MEAN_alpha_subjID_01_day_2_TIMESTAMP.csv: The mean alpha values used to update image stimuli during ‘feedback’ blocks.

 # Description of scripts

 ## runClosedLoop.py